 While you may help your child figure out a math problem or proofread an English essay from time to time, teaching him or her successful study habits and strategies is not always so simple.
 Our tutors in the Toronto region use a wide range of study tactics, tips and techniques to teach practical skills that can be used both inside and outside the classroom: time management, organization, academic planning and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

-There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
-That's why our study skills experts in the Toronto region keep the big picture in mind.
-Our program aims to ensure your child is ready for the increasing workloads and expectations to come in university.
+Achieving academic success is one thing, but there's more to succeeding at school than exams and assignments alone.
+This is why our study skills tutors in the Toronto region take the bigger picture into account.
+Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
 That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.

 - How to use active listening.

-- Getting to understand university admissions requirements, including the university admission essay.
+- Understanding and tackling university admissions requirements, including the university essay.